 Sperber, D., Mercier, H. (2017).
 ‘The enigma of reason’.
 Harvard University Press

-Irrationality in action: How reasoning errors lead to domains of irrationality
+Irrationality in Action: How reasoning errors lead to domains of irrationality

-In the previous two chapters (and in the appendix) we saw how our thinking deceives us and why that is the case.
-On the one hand we have our automatic, intuitive thinking (system 1) that works well in most cases but can be deceptive because it is fast and frugal (economical).
-Moreover, we saw that system 1 sometimes 'deliberately' misleads us to avoid expensive mistakes (error management) and misfires in certain modern contexts (mismatch).
-On the other hand, we have our slow, reflective and conscious thinking (system 2) that can critically analyze the output of system 1 and overwrite it if necessary.
-But system 2 is not infallible.
-It subjects us to a strong confirmation bias - the tendency to be receptive only to confirming information and evidence.
-Finally, our emotions must be taken into account.
+In the previous two chapters (andthe appendix), we saw how our ways of thinking deceive us as well as why that is the case.
+On the one hand, we have our automatic, intuitive thinking (system 1) that works well in most cases, but can be deceptive because it is fast and frugal (economical).
+Moreover, we saw that system 1 sometimes 'deliberately' misleads us in order to avoid the making of expensive mistakes (error management) and misfires in certain modern contexts (mismatch).
+On the other hand, we have our slow, reflective and conscious thinking (system 2) that helps us critically analyze the output of system 1 and overwrite it if necessary.
+System 2, however, is not infallible; it subjects us to a strong confirmation bias - the tendency to be receptive only to confirming information and evidence.
+Finally, our emotions must also be consideredt.
 Our thinking can be affected by our feelings.
-A prominent bias that arises from this is the so-called 'ingroup - outgroup bias': we take on beliefs from within our group too easily (and mistrust sources outside the group).
-These systematic and (human) universal 'biases' underlie domains of irrationality or illusions: sets of commonly held beliefs that misrepresent reality.
-In this chapter we look at these domains.
+A prominent bias that arises from this is the so-called 'ingroup - outgroup bias': we take on beliefs from within our group rather easily (and mistrust sources outside the group).
+These systematic and (human) 'biases' underlie formsof irrationality or illusions: sets of commonly held beliefs that misrepresent reality.
+In this chapter, we look more closely at these domains.

-Superstition, horoscopes and palm reading
+Superstition, Horoscopes, and Palm Reading

-A first important source of irrationality is our 'over perception' of causal relations.
-As explained in the previous chapter, it was generally less serious of a mistake for our ancestors to see causal relations that were not there, than to fail to detect causal relations.
-As a result, natural selection has equipped us with a mind that is prone to over-detect causal relations (to make sure we wouldn’t miss any).
+An important primary source of irrationality is our 'over perception' of causal relations.
+As explained in the previous chapter, it was generally less grave of a mistake for our ancestors to see causal relations that were not actually there, rather than the failure to detect causal relations.
+To that end, natural selection has equipped us with a mind that is prone to over-detect causal relations (to make sure we do not overlook any).

 This bias leads to superstition.
-Superstition arises because we think we perceive all kinds of patterns and relations that aren’t there.
-Horoscopes establish links between the position of celestial bodies and our personal experiences here on earth, psychics make connections between the lines in the palm of our hand and our future.
-Once we are receptive to these false connections, our confirmation bias reinforces the belief that these forms of divination are actually on the right track, because it makes us much more receptive to confirming evidence than for disconfirming evidence.
+Superstition arises because we think we are witnessing all kinds of patterns and relations that are not reallythere.
+Horoscopes establish links between the positions of celestial bodies and our personal experiences here on earth, and psychics draw parallels between the lines in the palm of our hand and our future.
+Once we have become receptive to these false causalities, our confirmation bias reinforces the belief that these forms of divination are truly onto something , because it makes us much more receptive to confirmative evidence rather than to contradictory evidence.

-On a more common level, we are all prone to make such false connections.
-Think of the athlete who wears the same pair of ‘lucky’ socks at every competition, or the fear some people have to walk under a ladder or the fact that they keep a talisman for good luck.
-They all see a relation (between an object and luck or unluck) that isn’t there.
-Superstition is as old as humanity itself and will probably exist for as long as humans do.
+On a morebasic level, we are all prone to make such false connections.
+Think of the athlete who wears the same pair of ‘lucky’ socks at every competition, or the fear some people feel.
+When walking beneath a ladder, or the fact that they keep a talisman for good luck.
+They all see a relation (between an object and luck or unluck) that is not verifiably there.
+Superstition is as old as mankind itself, and will probably exist for as long as humans themselves do.
 It is an (unintended) by-product of the fact that the architect of our mental apparatus (natural selection) wanted to make sure that we did not overlook any causal relations in our environment.

 Correlation does not imply causation